 Output Power and Efficiency

 Each one of the 12 solar panels of this solar kit generates around 195W of solar power.
-So, in total, you can get up to 2340W of solar power – none of the other solar panel systems in this review come close.
-With such high output, you already know the charging rate of this kit would be decent at the least.
+So, you can get up to 2340W of solar power in total – none of the other solar panel systems in this review come close.
+With such high output, you already know the charging rate of this kit would be decent, at the least.

 With the MPPT charge controller, expect a peak conversion efficiency of more than 95%.
 As for the monocrystalline solar panel, the solar energy conversion efficiency is more than 21%.
 Each of those ratings is pretty high in their class.

-Besides its high efficiency, the charge controller has a charging current rate of up to 80A, which is pretty fast.
+Besides its high efficiency, the charge controller has a charging current rate of up to 80A, which is fast.
 None of the other solar panel kits in this review offer a current rate as high as this.

 Battery Capacity, Inverter Rating, and Durability